Japanese Language Programme

 - The children’s day celebration

-The pupils in Year Five and Six are given opportunities to demonstrate their Japanese language skills through singing, dancing and acting based on traditional stories and folktales during Japanese assemblies.
+The children in Year Five and/or Year Six are given opportunities to demonstrate their Japanese language skills through singing, dancing and acting based on traditional stories and folktales during Japanese assemblies.

-In order to support and strengthen the pupils’ language skills further, they are encouraged to participate in Kanji clubs and Japanese language clubs.
+In order to support and strengthen language skills further, children are encouraged to participate in Kanji clubs and Japanese language clubs.